 Higher sales across divisions lift Johnson & Johnson as healthcare sector recovers

-Higher sales across divisions lift Johnson & Johnson as healthcare sector recovers2 min read .
-Updated: 19 Oct 2021, 06:40 PM IST

 - Company’s revenue rose 11% year over year in third quarter to $23.34 billion